This post may contain affiliate links. Please read my disclosure policy.

+“I don't know”

-I don't know” > > The response from my 5-year-old when I asked him what he did during the day at > school was a tad bit lacking in detail. > > The response from my 8-year-old when I asked him how his day was just as > revealing. > > Cue the crickets. > > Hello awkward and frustrating.
-I mean, I AM the mom, so couldn't I get at least > a short rundown on how their days went? > > My husband didn't have any better luck either.
-So we just kind of sat around the > dinner table, wracking our brains until someone came up with something > interesting to talk about.
-I shared how the dog barked at the guys working on > the yard next door, my husband recalled a story about work, and the kids made > annoying noises and interrupted us every few minutes.
+The response from my son when I asked him what he did during the day at school was a tad bit lacking in detail.

+The response from my 8-year-old when I asked him how his day was just as revealing.

+Cue the crickets.

+Hello awkward and frustrating.
+I mean, I AM the mom, so couldn't I get at least a short rundown on how their days went?

+My husband didn't have any better luck either.
+So we just kind of sat around the dinner table, wracking our brains until someone came up with something interesting to talk about.
+I shared how the dog barked at the guys working on the yard next door, my husband recalled a story about work, and the kids made annoying noises and interrupted us every few minutes.